Gimba/course_project/CodeBook.md

 Varibles/Columns not containing the string "mean" or "std" have been excluded from the tidy data set.

 Selected Column names have been renamed for eased handling and reading.
-Brackets and dashes have been deleted and words start with an capitalized letter.
+Brackets and dashes have been deleted and words start with a capitalized letter.

 Finally and most important, for every activity carried out by a subject the mean of the measurement variables has been calculated.